NUS-Project-SaBai/BackEnd/documentation/patient records & vitals/visits_patientID.md

 - **Complete Data Set**:
   List all fields that are currently sent over the API.

+  - visit: ID of the visit (if any)
   - pk: primary key & paitentID
   - village_prefix: patient's village
   - name": name of patient
   - identification_number": Cambodian identification number
   - contact_no: Cambodian contact number
   - gender: gender of patient
-  - date_of_birth: date of birth in ISO 8061 format
+  - date_of_birth": date of birth in ISO 8061 format
   - poor:
   - bs2:
   - sabai: yes/no value of whether patient has sabai booklet